Ernest Hemingway books includes all his great literary works plus additional books by members of his family.

 The Complete Short Stories Of Ernest Hemingway by Ernest Hemingway (1987) is a posthumous collection of Hemingway's short fiction.
 It contains the classic First Forty-Nine Stories plus a number of other works and a foreword by his sons.
 Kindle Version

 Collected Stories by Ernest Hemingway (1995) is a posthumous collection of Hemingway's short fiction.
 Introduced by James Fenton it is considered to be the most complete compendium of Hemingway's short stories.
+The stories touch on the same themes as his novels - war, love, the nature of heroism, renunciation and the writer's life.
+They are arranged chronologically.

 Hemingway On War by Ernest Hemingway (2003) is a volume which brings together Hemingway's most important, timeless writings about the nature of human combat.